gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

   field in bytes plus 4.

-Protection Solutions Indicator: array of 32 bits (unsigned integer) : The array has at least one element.
+Protection Solutions Indicator: array of 32 bits (unsigned integer) : The array has at least one element and a maximum of 32.
   The value is set by default to zero.
 It uses the different bit-values to indicate that the INIT contained an offer of the indiacted protection solutions.
 Value 0x1 is used to indicate that